The Powerful Enemy

 At point-blank range.

-Sue is conflicted by the ramifications of this act.
+Sue is conflicted by the ramifications of this.
 On the one hand, she is devastated by Vicki’s loss.
-It doesn’t matter if Sandy was a bad special effect yesterday, as soon as he gained “pet status” his death was suddenly on a par with Bambi’s mother.
-And yet, she loves Barbara to bits (Sue was cheering when Babs pulled the trigger) and she hates to see her this upset.
-And, unusually, Barbara’s assessment of the situation was entirely wrong (if understandable).
+It doesn’t matter if Sandy was a bad special effect yesterday, as soon as he gained ‘pet status’, his death was suddenly on a par with Bambi’s mother.
+And yet she loves Barbara to bits (she cheered when Babs pulled the trigger) and she hates to see her upset.
+Unusually, Barbara’s assessment of the situation was entirely wrong (if understandable).
 It’s a tricky scene for Sue to process.

-Luckily, she is distracted by the sight of the Doctor breaking down the door to Bennett’s room with an iron girder, even though he’s been told he can’t come in.
+And then she’s distracted by the sight of the Doctor breaking down the door to Bennett’s room with an iron girder, even though he’s been specifically told he can’t come in.

 Sue: Bennett could be doing anything in there!
 What the hell does the Doctor think he’s doing?
 I hope the toilet doors on the TARDIS have really strong locks.

 When Bennett’s insane (but strangely logical) plan is finally exposed, it takes Sue a while to fully comprehend it.
-Her reactions range from incredulity (“He killed everyone?”) to grudging admiration (“So it was just a bloke in a costume after all”), before finally settling on bewilderment (“Who are these guys?
-The rescue party?”).
-When I spell it out to her she’s not sure if the twist is really clever or just plain silly.
+Her reactions range from incredulity (“He killed everyone?”) to grudging admiration (“So it really was just a bloke in a costume after all”), before settling for bewilderment (“Who are these guys?”).

-As the TARDIS crew prepares to leave, the Doctor talks to the orphaned Vicki (“First her pet, now her Dad”), and Sue finally poses the obvious question.
+As the TARDIS crew prepare to leave, Sue finally poses the obvious question:

-Sue: Why doesn’t Vicki just go with them?
+Sue: Why doesn’t Vicki just go with him?

 Sue: I had my suspicions, but only because her face is vaguely familiar.
-At first, I thought I was supposed to think she was going to replace Susan, but then they would kill her off.
+At first, I thought I was supposed to think she was going to replace Susan, but then they’d kill her off.
 So I wasn’t entirely sure, no.

 Me: So how do you feel about Vicki becoming a companion?

 Sue: Is that what you call them?
-I thought they were called assistants?
+Companions?
+I thought they were assistants?

-We then get embroiled in a lengthy debate about what constitutes a bona fide companion (“what about Rose’s mum?”) and she doesn’t realise that this question will take on a greater significance in a few weeks time.
-We eventually get back to the matter at hand.
+We then get embroiled in a lengthy debate about what constitutes a bona fide companion (“What about Rose’s mum?”).
+It’s a topic we’ll return to in a few weeks’ time.

 Sue: She’s a good actress and she seems nice enough.
-We’ll have to see.
-I like the way the scene where the Doctor invites her to join him isn’t a million miles away from Matt Smith asking Amy to join him on his adventures.
+We’ll have to wait and see.
+I like the way the scene where the Doctor invites her to join him isn’t a million miles away from Matt Smith asking Amy to do the same.
 It reminds me that I’m watching the same programme.

-Unfortunately, the resolution to the plot asks more questions of Sue than it answers.
+Unfortunately, the story’s resolution raises more questions than it answers.

-Sue: So there are only two Didos left on the planet?
-How are they going to rebuild it?
+Sue: So there are only two Didos left on the planet, then?
+How will they repopulate it?
 It’s Adam and Adam!

-Sue: They never get a day off, do they?top
+Sue: They never seem to get a day off.

-Sue: I didn’t see the twist coming but the plot leading up to that point was practically nonexistent.
-Still, it could have been worse, we could have spent four episodes on Dido.
+Sue: I didn’t see the twist coming, but the plot leading up to that point was practically nonexistent.
+Still, it could have been a lot worse – we could have spent four episodes on Dido.
 Dido!
-Can you believe it?
+Can you believe it, Neil?
 They called the planet Dido!